What Causes Olive Cravings? Top 4 Reasons Revealed

 Have you ever found yourself endlessly snacking on olives and crackers?

-The olives on the other hand are providing your body with a bunch of nutrients, salt and great healthy fats which keep your body feeling good for a longer time!
+Olives, on the other hand, provide your body with a bunch of nutrients, salt, and healthy fats that keep your body feeling good for a longer time!

-For specific nutrition facts about olives including carbs, grams of salt, etc … see this Healthline post here.
+For specific nutrition facts about olives, including carbohydrates, grams of salt, etc., see this Healthline post here.

 2 – Olives Are Salty

-Olives contain lots of salt so if your body is deficient in salt reserves this could easily explain why you’re craving them.
+Olives contain a lot of salt, so if your body is deficient in salt reserves, this could easily explain why you’re craving them.

-While it’s true that on average the Western diet is too high in salty foods, it’s totally possible for many different reasons that you are low on salt.
+While it’s true that, on average, the Western diet is too high in salty foods, it’s possible that you are low on salt for many different reasons.

-• You could be dehydrated and are not drinking enough water.
+• You could be dehydrated and not drink enough water.

-• You’re exercising more than usual which is why you feel like your muscles are cramping up and they hurt when you walk or move around.
+• You’re exercising more than usual, so your muscles cramp and hurt when you walk or move around.

-• You have been vomiting or got diarrhea recently which is why you’re low on salt.
-You may be low on iron too!
+• You have been vomiting or diarrhea recently, so you’re low on salt.
+You may be low on iron, too!

-It’s not always easy to pinpoint why your body might be low in sodium, but if it seems like the olives make you feel better then this could well be what’s going on!
+It’s not always easy to pinpoint why your body might be low in sodium, but if it seems like the olives make you feel better, this could be what’s going on!

-Salty foods also help us feel satisfied after eating because they signal for the release of digestive enzymes which are responsible for breaking down food (this process starts as soon as we taste something with salt, like pickles).
+Salty foods also help us feel satisfied after eating because they signal the release of digestive enzymes responsible for breaking down food (this process starts as soon as we taste something with salt, like pickles).

-So not only do olives help make sure that your body gets nutrients from each meal… but they also make sure that your stomach feels full!
+So not only do olives help ensure that your body gets nutrients from each meal… but they also ensure that your stomach feels full!

-It doesn’t seem too weird now why people would crave olives, right?
+It doesn’t seem too weird now why people crave olives, right?

-Now of course salty foods if eaten in excess can lead to high blood pressure and other undesirable health outcomes, like excessive thirst from salt cravings.
+Of course, salty foods, if eaten in excess, can lead to high blood pressure and other undesirable health outcomes, like excessive thirst from salt cravings.

-But generally speaking chips and other salty fried foods contain much more sodium than do your batch of green olives.
+However, chips and other salty fried foods generally contain much more sodium than your batch of green olives.

 If you are low on salt, you may want to try an iodine supplement.